Requests for Access to Medical Records

 Please know that OCR will take action against covered entities that it finds do not meet the cost restrictions set forth by the HIPAA rules, and that other federal and state agencies may impose similar requirements.

-If you have questions about whether your practices are compliant with these standards, please contact Craig Anderson, any of the attorneys in our Health Care Practice, or the attorney in the Firm with whom you are regularly in contact.
+If you have questions about whether your practices are compliant with these standards, please contact any of the attorneys in our Health Care Practice, or the attorney in the firm with whom you are regularly in contact.